BuzzteeBear/OpenXR-MotionCompensation/docs/README.md

 ## Purpose of OpenXR Motion Compensation

-When using a motion rig in combination with a VR headset (hmd) he movement of the rig causes the in-game camera to change along with your position in the real world.
+When using a motion rig in combination with a VR headset (hmd) the movement of the rig causes the in-game camera to change along with your position in the real world.
 In simulations for example you're basically feel being pushed around inside the cockpit when the motion rig moves.
 Motion compensation reduces or ideally removes that effect by locking the in-game world to the pose of the motion rig.
 This software aims to provide an API layer for motion compensation to be used with applications and hmds supporting the OpenXR standard.
 To be able to do that, the software needs to be informed on the motion rig movement / position.
 This can be achieved using a tracker, which is either a physical object attached to the motion rig and tracked by the VR runtime (e.g. a motion controller or a vive puck) or a virtual tracker using data from the motion software driving the motion rig.